susom/note-taker/README.md

 ## Project Setup
 To add Note Taker to a form, you need to create a minimum of three fields in a single event to track the note:
-1. A Note Storage Field (text area or input).
+1. A Note Storage Field (notes/text area).
 This field will keep the growing note log.
    * This field is typically marked `@HIDDEN` and its value is displayed via piping.
 An example of how one could pipe the value elsewhere on the form is:
    ```
    <div class="notesbox" style="border: 1px solid #ccc; overflow: auto; resize: auto; font-weight: normal;">[note_storage_field]</div>
    ```
-   * Often we pipe the value of this field in the LABEL of the input field
+   * Often we pipe the value of this field in the LABEL of the Note Entry/Input field below
 2. An Note Entry/Input Field(s) (text area, input, dropdown, radio, or checkbox).
 These fields will be added to the note.
    * This is the form where a user adds a value and then presses 'save' or 'save and stay' for the note to be applied.
    * In the most basic form, you have a single text area field for a comment.
 In a more complex example around phone logging, you could